zcobell/SmartStack/README.md

 ```

 ## Benchmarking
 Benchmarking is conducted using the Google Benchmark library.
-The benchmark looks at toggling the timer for a random function that already exists in the stack and a function that is newly created on a stack.
-Note that it is expected that the former is the most likely case.
-The relevent tests below are `bench_lookupExistingFunction` and `bench_lookupNewFunction`.
-The test `bench_lookupExistingFunction` should be considered as 88.8ns less the inherent overhead of the test which is shown in `bench_vectorRandomLookup`.
-This means that on the test machine, the time to turn the timer on and off in an existing function is approximately 82ns.
+The benchmark looks at toggling the timer for a random function that already exists in the stack, the same function continuously that already exists, and a function that is newly created on a stack.
+It is expected that the former is the most likely case.

+The relevant tests below are `bench_lookupRandomExistingFunction`, `bench_lookupSameExistingFunction` and `bench_lookupNewFunction`.
+The random lookup is has a performance of approximately 12.6 million/second for a random function and 14.3 million/second for the same function continuously.
+Creating a new function has a performance off about 1.6 million/second.

 The below tests are conducted using the GNU compiler version 9.2.1 and Abseil tables enabled.
 ```
-2020-03-24 23:22:09
+2020-03-25 13:56:28
 Running ./smartstack_benchmark
 Run on (6 X 2304 MHz CPU s)
 CPU Caches: